german-gonzalez/networkingworkshop/Lab1Instructions.md

 ### 2. Create Transit Gateway attachments

-* Create attachments in both the boundary and private VPCs
+* Create attachments in both the boundary and private VPCs.
+Add a name tag for easier identification in future tasks.
 * Make sure the attachment in the boundary VPC is placed in the **private** subnet, with IP range `192.168.2.0/24` and named `PrivateNATSubnet-BoundaryVPC`.

 ### 3. Create and populate the Transit Gateway route table